Megabus (Europe)

-Megabus is a long-distance intercity coach service operator owned by Scottish Citylink and based in the United Kingdom.
-Founded by Stagecoach Group (through Midland Red (South) Ltd) in August 2003, it operates using low-cost fares, formerly starting at £1, based on a yield management model.
+Megabus is an operator of intercity bus service in the United Kingdom, primarily from/to Glasgow or Edinburgh.
+It is owned by Scottish Citylink and was founded by Stagecoach Group (through Stagecoach Midlands) in August 2003.

-Services link 90 locations throughout the UK and carry over 4 million passengers a year.
-From 2012 until 2016, when these services were sold to FlixBus, the operator also ran routes to continental Europe.
-Some services link with Stagecoach-operated Megatrain value rail services.

 History

-2003 to 2005

 Services from London to Oxford commenced on 4 August 2003, and from Edinburgh to Glasgow and Perth and Glasgow to Dundee were added one month later.
 During November 2003 routes from Manchester to Liverpool and Leeds were added, but these ceased on 27 June 2004 and 3 October 2004 respectively.

-On 1 March 2004 a network of routes from London's Green Line Coach Station to Brighton, Portsmouth, Southampton, Bournemouth, Bristol, Exeter, Plymouth, Cardiff, Swansea and Birmingham were added.
+On 1 March 2004, a network of routes from London's Green Line Coach Station to Brighton, Portsmouth, Southampton, Bournemouth, Bristol, Exeter, Plymouth, Cardiff, Swansea and Birmingham were added.

-On 28 June 2004 routes from London to Milton Keynes, Leicester, Chesterfield, Sheffield, Leeds, Manchester and Glasgow were added and within two months these were followed by the expansion of the Scottish routes to include Aberdeen and Inverness.
-Stagecoach West lost the contract to run the National Express route between London, Cheltenham and Gloucester, prompting it to introduce competing Megabus services from 5 September 2004.
+On 28 June 2004, routes from London to Milton Keynes, Leicester, Chesterfield, Sheffield, Leeds, Manchester and Glasgow were added and within two months these were followed by the expansion of the Scottish routes to include Aberdeen and Inverness.
+Stagecoach West lost the contract to run the National Express Coaches route between London, Cheltenham and Gloucester, prompting it to introduce competing Megabus services from 5 September 2004.

-On 6 September 2004 Stagecoach took over the Motorvator service between Edinburgh and Glasgow, selling a number of seats per journey through the Megabus site, the remainder being available without booking in advance, at regular fares.
+On 6 September 2004, Stagecoach took over the Motorvator service between Edinburgh and Glasgow.
 This enabled Stagecoach to cancel the dedicated Megabus service between the two cities.
 On 15 November 2004, the London to Oxford service was replaced by seats on the Oxford Tube.

 On 31 January 2005, Stagecoach bus route X5 between Oxford and Cambridge became part of the Megabus network, selling a number of seats per journey in the same way as the Oxford Tube and Motorvator.
 From 18 April 2005, Nottingham, Worthing and Winchester were added to the network by slight extensions/modifications to existing routes, but rationalisation of the rest of the network took place, with some early morning and late evening services were withdrawn.
-On 13 June 2005 a new service was introduced between London and Coventry.
+On 13 June 2005, a new service was introduced between London and Coventry.
 However, the London to Swansea service was withdrawn between Cardiff and Swansea.